steffen-klein/Hackintosh-Z490-Aorus-Master-10900K/README.md

 ## Installation ##

 ### Pre-install steps ###
+The onboard ethernet Intel I225-V is not compatible is macOS Ventura out-of-the-box (OOB) as the firmware is not compatible.
+A custom firmware can be flashed to the ethernet controller to achieve OOB compatbility.
+Please follow this guide [this guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#option-2-flashing-a-custom-firmware).

-First, I highly recommend to update the BIOS to the latest version.
+I highly recommend to update the BIOS to the latest version.
 In this guide, I am using Version 21 of the Gigabyte Aorus Master Z490.

-Next, setup Bios according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings).
+Setup Bios according to [this guide](https://dortania.github.io/OpenCore-Install-Guide/config.plist/comet-lake.html#intel-bios-settings).
 In the following the relevant settings are listed.
 You can also find a BIOS settings file under Z490-AORUS-MASTER-BIOS-V21-SETTINGS and screenshots of all BIOS settings.

-The onboard ethernet Intel I225-V is not compatible is macOS Ventura out-of-the-box (OOB) as the firmware is not compatible.
-A custom firmware can be flashed to the ethernet controller to achieve OOB compatbility.
-Please follow this guide [this guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/I225-V_FIX.md#option-2-flashing-a-custom-firmware).

 #### Tweaker – Advanced CPU settings  ####
 - **VT-d**: Enabled

 #### Settings – IO Ports ####
-- **Internal Graphics**: Enabled
+- **Internal Graphics**: Disabled
-- **DVMT Pre-Allocated**: 64MB
-- **DVMT Total Gfx Mem**: MAX
 - **Aperture Size**: 256MB
 - **OnBoard LAN Controller**: Enabled
 - **Audio Controller**: Disabled